-ClickUp is suited for waterfall, agile, or whatever model works best for you and your team on any given project.
-It puts you in the driver’s seat and adapts for your own personal approach and the approach of anyone you’re collaborating with.
+ClickUp is the web app suited for waterfall, agile, or whatever model works best for you and your team on any given project.
+It puts you in the driver’s seat and adapts for your own personal approach and anyone you’re collaborating with.

-A project management tool should serve the user’s style, not govern it, and ClickUp is designed for just that purpose.
+A project management tool should serve the user’s style, not govern it, and ClickUp’s user interface is designed just for that purpose.

 What are you waiting for?
 Try ClickUp today.